zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/prepare-target/prepare-target.md

 ## **Step 2**: Create target tables

 1. Let's create our target tables for migration.
 Please download target table creation script **[from here](./files/CreateTables.sql)**.
-Open this file link and choose **RAW** then save it as CreateTables.sql file.
 Make sure to save these with correct extension **.sql** not txt!

 2. SQL Developer Web opens a worksheet tab, where you execute queries.
 Drag your downloaded **CreateTables.sql** file and drop in the worksheet area.
 Then run create statements.